Before we dive into the technical aspects of building a website, try to recall the best website you’ve seen to date.

 If you are going to build a website for your existing offline or online business (for example, a salon website for online appointments), then this site type will be perfect for you.

-Every business site has a Home, About, Contact, and Service/Product page.
+Usually, every business site has a Home, About, Contact, and Service/Product page.
 These pages are rarely updated, which is why they are called “static” pages.

 The list of website types is never-ending!